 The age of the larvae is essential.
-As we have seen, workers create a queen by continuing to feed larvae royal jelly beyond its third day.
+As we have seen, workers create a queen by continuing to feed larvae royal jelly.
 Therefore, if all larvae are beyond that age the colony has no way to create a queen.

 Why not just split the hive?

 One way to create a queen is to split a hive.
 Just place larvae, worker bees and food in a new hive and let nature take its course.
 The worker bees will notice the lack of queen, build queen cups and create a new queen.